Cockpit-HQ/docs/pro/introduction/about/index.md

 Unlock the full potential of your projects with our exclusive suite of premium add-ons and dedicated support.

 [Start your Cockpit Pro journey](https://getcockpit.com/start-journey)

+## Installing license file

+1. After your purchase or request is processed, you will receive via email a link to download a license file.
+2. Download & save the license file to your local machine
+3. Put the license file on the root level of your Cockpit instance
+4. Done!